District Information

 Details:

 Nature Day-off camps are a great way to make new friends and have fun while discovering nature.
 Expand your knowledge of science, learn about plants and animals, and hike two to five miles daily.
 Bring a lunch, drinking water, two snacks, and a backpack daily.
 Dress for the weather.
 Camps are held at the Tualatin Hills Nature Center.
-You eat food every day, but do you know where it comes from?
-It comes from dirt!
-Discover what happens on that journey from the ground to your stomach.
-Look for food in the forest, plant seeds, and do some cooking of our own!
+Learn mapping and orienteering skills as we search for hidden treasures in nature.
+Then create a treasure map of your own.

 Notes: